Digital History of the Reformation

 WisdomMaps: The Future of the Past

-Experience our digital history of the Reformation and its unique civilization with WisdomMaps!
+Experience our digital history of the Reformation with WisdomMaps!

 The Reformation was a major reform movement within Western Christianity in 16th-century Europe.
 It posed a religious and political challenge to the Catholic Church, especially to authority of the pope.
 This challenge arose from errors and excesses of the Catholic Church.
 The Reformation was the start of Protestantism and the split of the Western Church into Protestantism and the Roman Catholic Church.
 It marked the end of the Middle Ages and the beginning of the early modern period in the West.